ShuoSIr7/AI6103_EfficientViT/README.md

 # This repository is a reimplementation of EfficientViT

-This repository provides a reimplementation of **EfficientViT**, a state-of-the-art vision transformer model designed for high performance and efficiency in image classification tasks.
+This repository provides a reimplementation of **EfficientViT-M0**, one of the high-speed vision transformers famlies designed to address the computational challenges of traditional Vision Transformers.

 ## Overview